bogdaneremia/apimanagement/apip.md

-- The API is listed in the plan, but needs to be published to make it active
+- The API is listed in the plan, but needs to be published to make it active; Click **Publish**

 ![](images/apip/image160.png)